-Postpartum Progress, now part of Postpartum Support International, has great information about perinatal mood and anxiety disorders available for free online.
+Postpartum Support International has great information about perinatal mood and anxiety disorders available for free online.
 Our favorite is this one: “What if it doesn’t feel like depression?“

 New Mom Checklist for Maternal Mental Health Help – Download, print, and take to your doctor!